 It is no mystery, however.
 The raison d'être of the Palestinian movement has never been the establishment and building-up of a sovereign Palestinian homeland.
 It has always been the negation of a sovereign Jewish homeland.
 That is why well-intended proposals for a "two-state solution" have never come to fruition, no matter how earnestly proposed by US presidents or UN secretaries-general.
 That is why the basic charter not just of Hamas but even of Abbas's supposedly moderate Fatah vows to continue the "armed struggle" until "the Zionist state is demolished."
 And that is why Abbas and other Palestinian leaders insist that a Palestinian state would be explicitly Arab and Muslim, but adamantly refuse to acknowledge that Israel is legitimately the Jewish state.

-The goal of the Palestinian movement has always been the negation of the Jewish state.
-Both Fatah and Hamas feature logos that depict crossed weapons imposed against the map of Israel.
+The goal of the Palestinian movement has always been the liquidation of the Jewish state.
+Both Fatah and Hamas, the two main Palestinian factions, feature logos depicting crossed weapons imposed against the map of Israel.

 "Palestinian nationalism," Edward Said told an interviewer in 1999, "was based on driving all Israelis out."
 Sadly, it still is.